Gnosder/Gaming/Herald's of Gaxton/Session Notes.md

 House of Changes Ketch missing.
     Geth, Vex, other races.
 (House of Devils has a rouge member Ketch House of Darkness).

+The Archon Splicer Misraaks' (Mithrax) Ketch has gone missing in a frontier system.
+Clues point to an old Vex conflux on the planet Skolas III.
+A Geth scout ship is investigating as well and is found in the area, they shoot on sight.
+The Vex conflux leads into a vex structure of unknown origin and use.
+Misraaks opens the way, though that is unkown to the others.

+Vex vs Geth

+Vex architecture is full of hard light, floating 'data' grams that make it look like artefacting in VR.
+It uses a lot of cubes and triangles.
+It rarely looks "finished" and more like "good enough" but it is sturdy and difficult to destroy.
+Geth architecture on the other hand is organic and flowing.
+Cables and struts are rarly exposed.
+Geth prefer minimalism to the grand mega structures of the Vex.